praveenchandra01/ChatRoom/README.md

 # ChatRoom
-A real time group chat system is developed where **web socket** is used for client-server connection
+A real time group chat application is developed where **web socket** is used for client-server connection

 ## Technology Used
 - NodeJS